Plans for Rebuilding

 In the Center, there will be a renovated Theatre.
 The design restores the original black box from 1977 with upgrades and flexibility to allow for an array of works, including readings, plays, and musicals.
 The Conservancy is contracting with an experienced theater operator to work with theater companies when staging and developing performances.

-The Community Hall reflects the modular nature of the Vignelli-designed interiors on the street levels and serves the multi-purpose reality of the organization.
-With smaller meeting rooms around the perimeter, the Hall can be configured in many ways, including an exhibition space, a projection room, or different combined uses.
+The Loft reflects the modular nature of the Vignelli-designed interiors on the street levels and serves the multi-purpose reality of the organization.
+With smaller meeting rooms around the perimeter, The Loft can be configured in many ways, including an exhibition space, a projection room, or different combined uses.
 Inherent is both is both openness for events and public programs, and privacy for meetings and consultations.

 Upholding Vignelli Designs